 A list of match specifications.
 An empty list is equivalent to true.
 For a description of match specifications, see section Match Specifications in Erlang in the User's Guide.

 restart

-For the FlagList options call\count and call\time: restarts the existing counters.
+For the FlagList options call\count, call\time and call\memory: restarts the existing counters.
 The behavior is undefined for other FlagList options.

 pause